-This article therefore identifies the kinds of 'control' issues that candidates should be considering when constructing their response to such exam questions.
-It also reflects upon how share-based payments should be accounted for when they are made as part of the purchase consideration for a subsidiary in a business combination.
+This article identifies the issues that candidates should take into account when deciding whether or not an investor has control over an investee.
+It also reflects upon how share-based payments should be accounted for when they are part of the purchase consideration for a subsidiary in a business combination.
+Finally, using a global pandemic as context, it provides guidance on the application of IFRS Accounting Standards to contemporary situations.

 Business combinations